LawrenceRepo/OnlineBanking/OnlineBanking/README.md

 This Banking system consists of the following Services  Account, Transfer, Appointment and Transaction.
 Admin-Portal is mainly used by Admin and it involves User Account and Appointment Service.

+The View was removed for personal reasons.
+This Project can be run and tested using JUnit Test Caeses

 UML Class diagram